excelsiorsoft/events-experiments/README.md

 # events-experiments

-This is a collection for event-based experimentations, i.e. CQRS, Axon, Disruptor, etc.
+This is a collection for event-based experimentations, i.e. CQRS, Event Sourcing, Axon, Disruptor, maybe Kafka, CDC etc.